 Can One Drink Alcohol While Taking Cymbalta?

-Cymbalta And Alcohol Side Effects
+Duloxetine And Alcohol Side Effects

-- severe nausea
+- Severe nausea

 These effects are similar to the symptoms that appear as a result of combining Cymbalta and gabapentin.